qknight/docker-ts5client/README.md

         docker run -v ${PWD}:/mnt -p 80:3000/tcp -i -t docker-ts5client:latest

-3. Once you visit the webpage, http://example.com, the TeamSpeak will automatically start
+3. Once you visit the webpage, localhost:80, the TeamSpeak will automatically start

   Inside the container, the ts5client should start automatically already.
 You can also use **xterm** with right mouse button to start the /ts5client/TeamSpeak binary or use the TeamSpeak link below the xterm link.

 This work was inspired by https://gitlab.com/Linuxserver.io/docker-wireshark

+# Windows warning

+On Windows the line endings are LFCR and they must be LF only for the files in /root.

+Note: If they have the wrong format the TeamSpeak application will not autostart nor will the menu be correct.

 #  Limitations